 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This strawberry sauce is sweet, luscious, and a tiny bit tangy.
 It comes together with just a few ingredients and only a short amount of time on the stove.
 Use this sauce as a topping on cheesecake or homemade ice cream.
-It's also delicious on pancakes or waffles or spooned on top of yogurt.
+It's also delicious on pancakes and waffles, or spooned on top of yogurt.

 - 1 1/2 pounds strawberries (washed)

 - 1 tablespoon water

 Hull the strawberries by cutting the green tops along with the white center out of the strawberry.
 Insert the knife into the top of the strawberry and turn until the green top and white center are completely cut out.